-There are many different ways to choose books for your book club/reading group, and there is no reason to stick with the same formula all the time.
+There are many different ways to choose books for your book club or reading group, and there is no reason to stick with the same formula all the time.
+The main thing is to find books your group will enjoy.

 - Choose a theme – e.g. a particular culture, country, author, time period, genre or subject.
 Or avoid getting stuck in a theme by deliberately choosing books that are different from each other!
 LitLovers reading guides are sorted by title, author and a wide range of themes.